When to use an embedded question

-When you have one specific question that you want to embed in, for example, an e-mail or specific webpage.
-In order for the embed question functionality to work you will need a radiobutton quesiton (an NPS question for example) and in order for the question to be compatible there needs to be images associated with the response alternatives.
+Embedded questions are used when you have one specific question that you want to embed in, for example, an e-mail or specific webpage.
+In order for the embed question functionality to work you will need a radio button question (an NPS question for example).
+Also, in order for the question to be compatible there needs to be images associated with the response alternatives.
 You will need images in order for all mail clients to be able to correctly display the question.

 Watch a short tutorial:

-Click “Embedded question” to access the embedded question creation.
-In this menu you will have to begin with customizing what should be sent to the respondents.
+Click “Embedded question” to access the embedded question creation tool.
+In this menu you will have to begin with customising what should be sent to the respondents.

-Near the top you will have a drop down menu called “Select question” for selecting what question in your survey you would like to use in you embed.
-If you do not have a question that is eligible, you will not be able to use embedded question.
+Near the top of the screen you will have a drop down menu labelled “Select question” for selecting what question from your survey you would like to use in your embed.
+If you do not have a question that is eligible, you will not be able to use the embedded question functionality.

-When a question have been selected, you will have a number of options to go through in order to customize your embedding.
+When a question has been selected, you will have a number of options to go through in order to customise your embedded question.

-You can change a number of colour settings of your embedding:
+You can change a number of the colour settings associated with your embedded question:

 Background: Changes the background colour.